Organization for the Reconstruction of the Communist Party of Greece: Reconstruction of the world communist movement

 On the question of reconstruction of the world communist movement, the OAKKE, condensing its position, notes that "the new revolutionary workers parties will now have a big mandate from their members and followers: Not to become the major new rulers of society and their executives and their members not to become the new exploiters.

 This means that even from now, even the smaller new workers' parties and the most industrious young revolutionary nuclei should be applied two or three basic principles: never “liberate” the masses against their will but to respect their own moods, never allow their members to convert their knowledge and their previous fight in authoritarianism, arrogance and material benefits but always to come under the criticism of the masses and to live like them, not to divide the workers to “ours” and “not ours” but to unite them by an open and honest policy, even against the current and not telling everyone what he wants to hear, and above all never put any specific class interests over the general class interests and national interests over global interests of the working class.

-Electoral results
+Election results

 Since 1989 OAKKE has participated in all national elections and European elections.
 In national elections in 1996 it collaborated with the “Rainbow”.
-In the elections of 2004 it received 5090 votes (0.08%) in the parliamentary elections of 2007, 2473 (0.03%) and the 2009 European elections 2808 (0.05).
+In the 2004 elections, it received 5,090 votes (0.08%).
+In the parliamentary elections of 2007, it received 2,473 votes(0.03%).
+In the 2009 European elections, it received 2,808 votes (0.05).

-Since 1985, OAKKE have participated in all national elections and euro-elections.
+Since 1985, OAKKE have participated in all national elections and EU-elections.
 The party says that fights "against the red-brown political current", the political parties that support "Russian imperialism".
 In the 2004 elections for the European Parliament, OAKKE took part obtaining 5,090 votes (0.08% of the total Greek vote).
 OAKKE in the 1996 elections formed an alliance with the Macedonian Slavs activist party, Rainbow.

-1 Participated in coalition with Rainbow.